BaharaJr/api-docs/docs/developers/data/apiIntroduction.md

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

 ## Errors
 HRHIS uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
-Codes in the 5xx range indicate an error with Stripe's servers (these are rare).
+Codes in the 4xx range indicate an error that failed given the information provided (e.g.Unauthorized, Forbidden, Method Not Allowed, Request Timeout etc.).
+Codes in the 5xx range indicate an error with HRHIS' servers (these are rare).

-Some 4xx errors that could be handled programmatically (e.g., ) include an error code that briefly explains the error reported.
+Some 4xx errors that could be handled programmatically (e.g. Bad Request, Payload Too Large) include an error code that briefly explains the error reported.

 ### Attributes
 #### type